If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 We know experiencing issues of sexual harassment can affect many aspects of a student's life.
 Our goal is to remedy the impact on academics as much as possible and support students in successfully continuing and completing their education.
 The Sexual Violence Support Services team can assist in arranging academic accommodations.

-The University Counseling Center offers confidential support, evaluation, and counseling for students experiencing personal difficulties as a result of having experienced an incident of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking.
+The University Counseling Services offers confidential support, evaluation, and counseling for students experiencing personal difficulties as a result of having experienced an incident of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking.
 Professional counseling staff, licensed psychologists or therapists with experience in trauma response and healing are available to assist students with personal counseling.

-The University Health Center is committed to providing students with physical and emotional care following incidents of sexual harassment, including sexual assault.
+University Health Services is committed to providing students with physical and emotional care following incidents of sexual harassment, including sexual assault.
 During clinic hours, students can be seen by medical professionals specially trained to care for those who have experienced these issues.
 There is no charge for this confidential appointment.

 The medical team provides services including emergency contraception, antibiotics to prevent infection, and physical exams and other services.
 Staff also treat students who are experiencing difficulty sleeping, anxiety, or depression.
 In addition, they can provide access to other resources, including referrals to on- and off-campus support services.